 A Distributed Network of Neuroscience Scholars

-This Research Experience for Undergraduates (REU) Site award, funded by the National Science Foundation, to The College of Wooster, Wooster, OH, Ohio Wesleyan University, Delaware, OH, Kenyon College, Gambier, OH, and Earlham College, Richmond, IN will support 16 students for 9 weeks during the summers of 2016-2018.
+This Research Experience for Undergraduates (REU) Site award, funded by the National Science Foundation, to The College of Wooster, Wooster, OH, Kenyon College, Gambier, OH, and Earlham College, Richmond, IN will support 12-14 students for 9 weeks during the summers of 2016-2018, pending funding approval.
 Undergraduate participants (US Citizens or Permanent Residents only) will receive a stipend of $4,950 in addition to housing, meal and travel allowances.
 You must be a continuing undergraduate and a US Citizen or permanent resident to apply.

-This REU unites the successful neuroscience undergraduate research programs of four predominately undergraduate institutions in Northern Ohio and Eastern Indiana.
-The REU consists of four research teams, one per partner institution, each with four students and two faculty mentors for a nine-week summer REU.
+This REU unites the successful neuroscience undergraduate research programs of three predominately undergraduate institutions in Northern Ohio and Eastern Indiana.
+The REU consists of research teams from each institution, with no more than a 2:1 REU student to faculty ratio for a nine-week summer REU.
 Each group will focus on a separate research project from a faculty mentor’s area of expertise.
 Participants will work on challenging, authentic research questions and learn methods, skills and content to succeed in their research endeavors at their home institutions.
 In addition, during biweekly consortium meetings, participants will learn methods, skills and content on research methods being used at the partner institutions.

 Participants will also engage in discussion on their projects, learn about the progress of their peers, network with other students, hear about career opportunities in academe and industry, develop ethical and responsible research conduct strategies and improve CV, cover letter and interview skills during the weekly consortium meetings that will bring the research groups together in-person and virtually.
 Students will present their findings at a research symposium at the conclusion of the program.

 Here are the students that participated in our summer program during 2016: